Sanam (band)

 Sanam is an Indian pop rock band formed in 2010 currently based in Mumbai, India known for its renditions of old classic Indian Bollywood songs as well as its original music.
-The band SANAM consists of Sanam Puri (lead vocalist), Samar Puri (lead guitar), Venky S or Venkat Subramaniyam (bass guitar) and Keshav Dhanraj (drummer).
+The band SANAM consists of Sanam Puri (lead vocalist), Samar Puri (lead guitarist), Venky S or Venkat Subramaniyam (bass guitarist) and Keshav Dhanraj (drummer).
 In 2016, the band was amongst India's top 10 independent YouTube Channels, India's biggest music artist on the digital platform and the fastest growing YouTube channel in the country.

 The band was awarded the Best Music Content Creator (National Category) at the Social Media Summit & Awards in Amaravati in 2017 by AP Tourism Minister Bhuma Akhila Priya and MP Kesineni Srinivas.

 Musical career

 2010: Formation and first years

 In 2003, Venky and Samar were classmates in Indian School, Muscat, both of them played guitar and planned to start a band so they got Samar's younger brother, Sanam Puri, in the band to join as a singer.
 After completing school, they all moved to India for college.
 Sanam and Samar moved to Delhi and there became involved in the college rock circuits.
 Sanam Puri started winning awards for his singing and Samar Puri started writing songs.
 Venky meanwhile, in Bangalore, took up bass playing with various bands.
 He sang a cappella in college and started performing swing/jazz and pop standards regularly at clubs.
 Venky met Keshav (who was the drummer in bands such as Nerverek) through the college rock circuit and they formed an alternative rock outfit called ‘The Previous Band’.
 Venky used to travel to Chennai (where the band was based) to write songs, rehearse and perform with them.
 Eventually two band members took left for Musicians Institute in Los Angeles for music education and another member went to SAE in Byron Bay.
 Thus ended their short stint of ‘The Previous Band’.
 In 2009, Samar and Sanam moved to Mumbai to pursue a music career.
 Keshav also took up a job with Furtados as their Brand Manager for Zildjian, Evans and Pearl drums.
 Venky connected the three of them and they started writing music together.
 In May 2010, Times Music launched a nationwide pop band hunt called ‘Supastars’ for young talent in India.
 Samar, Keshav and Sanam put in an entry randomly in the name of The SQS Project.
 Over 1,600 bands across India took part in this contest.
 Venky joined them in the final round and of all the entries The SQS Project won the title ‘Times Music Supastars’, giving the band a name of ‘SQS Supastars’.